gabelluardo/gabelluardo.github.io/src/index.md

 hope to publish my first indie game using [Godot](https://godotengine.org).

 I enjoy hacking and building smart, 3D-printed ~~useless~~ gadgets with the Raspberry Pi Pico and ESP32.
-I’m passionate about research and open source, and I constantly explore new technologies and domains from a human-centric perspective.
+I'm passionate about research and open source, and I constantly explore new technologies and domains from a human-centric perspective.